UniversalDependencies/docs/_u-feat/PronType.md

 #### Examples:

 * [cs/en] _kdo / who, co / what, který / which, čí / whose, kolik /
-  how many, how much, kolikátý / how-maniest_ (ordinal number), _kolikrát / how many times, kde / where, kam / where to, kdy / when, jak / how, proč / why_
+  how many, how much, kolikátý / how-maniest_ (ordinal quantifier), _kolikrát / how many times, kde / where, kam / where to, kdy / when, jak / how, proč / why_